The 20 Best Addison's Disease Doctors in Japan

 Tokyo, JP

-Takashi Matsukawa practices in Tokyo, Japan.
+Takashi Matsukawa practices practicing medicine in Tokyo, Japan.
 Mr. Matsukawa is rated as a Distinguished expert by MediFind in the treatment of Addison's Disease.
-His top areas of expertise are Adrenoleukodystrophy (ALD), CACH Syndrome, Acute Cerebellar Ataxia, Addison's Disease, and Bone Marrow Transplant.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Adrenoleukodystrophy (ALD), CACH Syndrome, Addison's Disease, Acute Cerebellar Ataxia, and Bone Marrow Transplant.

 Learn about our expert tiers